 The overarching goal of RWJMS Project ECHO is to move specialist knowledge to primary care providers (PCPs) to expand access to and reduce the cost of specialty care for underserved patients in New Jersey.
 PCPs become more confident in treating patients with complex conditions in their own practice through specialist and primary care collaborative, case-based learning.
-Mentors are from Rutgers-RWJ Medical School, RWJBarnabas Health, Children’s Specialized Hospital, NJ Children’s System of Care, and Rutgers University Behavioral Health Care.
+Mentors are from Rutgers-RWJ Medical School, RWJBarnabas Health, Rutgers New Jersey Medical School, Children’s Specialized Hospital, NJ Children’s System of Care, and Rutgers University Behavioral Health Care.

 Access your ECHO clinics from anywhere, using your computer or mobile device.